Our firm provides a wide variety of business services, including the following:

 Why should I incorporate my company?

 The primary reason that business owners choose to incorporate their companies is to limit their own personal liability.
-For example, if you are sued for something that happens in connection with your business, and you are incorporated, the Plaintiff will only be able to sue your corporation, not you.
-This means that only the assets and wealth of the corporation are at risk.
-In most cases, your personal property and life savings will be protected, even if your corporation loses in Court.
+For example, if you are sued for something that happens in connection with your business, and you are incorporated, the Plaintiff will typically only be able to sue your corporation, not you.
+This means that only the assets and wealth of the corporation are usually at risk.
+In most cases, although there are exceptions, your personal property and life savings will be protected, even if your corporation loses in Court.
 Business owners should also be cautious when entering into contracts with suppliers, clients or sub-contractors, and ensure that only their corporation is named on any written agreements.
-Business owners should also not agree to personally guarantee or become personally liable for the debts of the corporation.
-Often, banks and other institutions will seek such a guarantee.
+Business owners should also not agree to personally guarantee or become personally liable for the debts of the corporation as a general practice.
+However, banks and other major lending institutions will require such a guarantee, especially for small businesses, as a condition of advancing funds.

 How do I incorporate?

-Incorporations are processed through Industry Canada.
+Incorporations can be processed through the federal government or provincial governments.
 Our office can make the experience simple, easy and affordable for you.
 There are some legal steps that must be completed when incorporating.
 For example, businesses owners should decide whether to incorporate federally or provincially.
 Furthermore, when choosing a name for your corporation, you must not choose a name that is too similar to an existing corporation.
 Your name must also contain a legal element, like "inc.", "ltd." or "corp.".
-If you wish, Industry Canada may assign you a generic number, and the legal name of your corporation could look like the following: "12345678 Ontario Inc.".
+If you wish, the government may assign you a generic number, and the legal name of your corporation could look like the following: "12345678 Ontario Inc." or "12345678 Canada Inc."